Data Visualization in R – A Comprehensive Guide | R Graphics

 Its app that uses features like geographical maps and GIS can be especially relevant for extensive businesses when a location is so often a very relevant factor.
 We use maps to show business insights from different places, giving an idea of the severity of issues, the reasons behind them and also the workarounds to address them.

 Its applications cost a decent sum of money, and it may not be possible for especially small companies to spend that many resources upon purchasing them.
-Further, dedicated professionals need to be hired for generating reports and charts from them, which may inflate the costs involved even further.
+In order to generate reports, many companies may hire professionals to produce charts which may increase the costs.
 Small enterprises are often working in resource-limited settings, and also getting evaluation results in a timely manner can often be of high importance.

 Although at times, the Data Visualization apps create reports and charts laden with highly complicated and fancy graphics, which may be tempting for the users to focus more on form than on function.
 The overall value of the graphic will be minimal if we first add visual appeal.
 In a resource-setting, it is also important to think carefully about how resources can best be used.
 And also not get caught up in the graphics trend without a clear purpose.